Please enter your name, email and zip code below to sign up!

 Serving the Detroit area since 1887, the Eastern Michigan Division of the Salvation Army remains steadfast in our dedication to supporting those in need across our region.

 The Salvation Army landed in the United States in 1880 and began serving Detroit in 1887.
-But, the earliest soldiers of the Army had faced opposition in Detroit.
+However, the earliest soldiers of the Army had faced opposition in Detroit.
 Their concern for the poor challenged the norm and shed light on social ills that others preferred to pretend did not exist.
-Not long after the first Salvationists assembled in the city, local government passed the Campus Ordinance, proclaiming, "No man may make a speech or blow a horn or beat a drum within one half-mile of city hall.
+Not long after the first Salvationists assembled in the city, the local government passed the Campus Ordinance, proclaiming, "No man may make a speech or blow a horn or beat a drum within one half-mile of city hall."
 As much of the Army's early work depended on street meetings designed to attract people in need of aid, the ruling was a major setback.
-But, Colonel Blanche Cox, who commanded The Salvation Army in Detroit, challenged the ordinance.
-Over a period of months she was arrested and brought before the court 12 times.
-Her sentence was suspended only once.
+Colonel Blanche Cox, commander of The Salvation Army in Detroit, challenged the ordinance.
+Over a period of months, she was arrested and brought before the court 12 times.
 She spent months in jail for disturbing the peace, but even as she did, a public outcry grew in her defense.
 Soon, The Detroit News, led by its founder, James H. Scripps, made The Salvation Army a front page issue.
 With support from community leaders, the law was repealed and The Salvation Army earned its right to serve those in need.

 Lieutenant Colonels John and Theresa Turner